 Rank puts the microphone down, goes to the middle of the stage, and puts his head down as the lights dim and the anticipation builds.
-The music starts, and Rank shifts into full “Wrangler” mode; popping and doing other things that male strippers probably do in strip clubs and maximum security prison cafeterias.
+The music starts, and Rank shifts into full “Wrangler” mode; popping and doing other things that male strippers probably do in strip clubs and baby showers in Prince George County.

 The camera pans on Iesha, as she recognizes this song as familiar, but can’t quite place the name of it.
 Then, it hits her.

 It’s “Iesha” by Another Bad Creation — proof that Rank has dedicated this dance to her.

 This realization hits Iesha like a bag of bricks.
 Equal parts flattered, embarrassed, and aroused, Iesha watches mouth agape as Rank repeatedly thrusts his manhood in her direction, producing shrieks and screams from both the crowd and the hair-dressers.